Bag | Store | Weight |

 \(H_1: \mu_{lays}<200g\)

-You email Lays and they say that their chips, on average, weight 200g, but have some variability.
-Specifically, they say the standard deviation of the chips is 6g.
+You email Lays and they respond, indicating that their chips, on average, weight 200g, but have some variability.
+Specifically, they say the standard deviation of weight of the chips is 6g.
 You aren’t satisfied with that response and continue with your research.

 8.1.1 Mean, Standard Deviation, and Variance